opeltre/revert/README.md

 The `INFUSION_DATASETS` variable must target the parent directory of the directory containing hdf5 files.
 Some important pieces of code are intended to be run just once, e.g to transform the dataset or to extract segmented pulses from the recordings or to extract timestamps and regression results from XML files contained in the HDF5s to more convenients formats such as JSON or CSV.

-To segment pulses, you can use `extract_pulses.py` scripts in `scripts_infusion` directory but it uses `infusion.Dataset` class.
+To segment pulses, you can use `extract_pulses.py` script in `scripts_infusion` directory but it uses `infusion.Dataset` class.
 This latter will look for timestamps in a file called `periods-{dbname}.json` and you might want to run first:
 ```
 cd scripts-infusion
 python extract_timestamps.py full